muhammaduzair11/Plant-Disease-Detection/README.md

 - **Overall Accuracy:** ~87%
 - **Precision, Recall, and F1-score:** The model demonstrated a strong balance of performance across most classes.

-The visual results below provide further insight into the model's performance and decision-making process.

-_(Please insert your charts and images here.)_

-Figure 1: Training and Validation Accuracy/Loss Curves

-A line chart showing the model's learning progress over a number of epochs.
-This helps visualize if the model is learning effectively and if there is any sign of overfitting.

-Figure 2: Confusion Matrix Heatmap

-A heatmap showing the number of correct and incorrect predictions for each class.
-This provides a detailed view of which classes the model is performing well on and which it may be confusing.

-Figure 3: Grad-CAM Visualization

-Examples of Grad-CAM heatmaps overlaid on leaf images, demonstrating the specific regions the model focuses on to make its predictions.

 ## **🔮 Future Work**

 - **Dataset Expansion:** Expand the dataset with real-world field images to improve the model's generalization to diverse environmental conditions.
 - **Mobile Deployment:** Develop a dedicated mobile application for real-time, on-site disease detection by farmers.
 - **IoT Integration:** Integrate the system with drone or IoT devices for large-scale, automated crop monitoring.
 - **Advanced Explainability:** Explore and implement more sophisticated explainability techniques beyond Grad-CAM.

-## **📜 License**

-This project is licensed under the MIT License.

 ## **🙌 Acknowledgements**